Koredotcom/docs/docs/xo/app-settings/generative-ai-tools/dynamic-conversations-features.md

 ## Feature Details

+### Agent Response Rephrasing
+Agents will be able to choose the LLM to rephrase their responses in the following tones.

+* **Formalize**: Allows agents to elevate the formality of their writing, making it suitable for business or any other formal contexts.
+* **Friendly**: Offers suggestions and improvements to promote a friendly and approachable tone in text.
+* **Expand**: Allows agents to elevate the formality of their writing, making it suitable for business or any other formal contexts.
+* **Rephrase**: Allows agents to elevate the formality of their writing, making it suitable for business or any other formal contexts.

 ### Answer Generation

 This feature helps generate an answer to the user question based on the data ingested into the Search AI application.
 The relevant data with a user query is inserted into the prompt, and the configured LLM responds with the answer.
 This answer is then formatted appropriately and presented to the user.
 [Learn more](../../searchai/answer-configuration.md#answers-generation).